filipszumski/tasks-list-react/README.md

 - You can set added task as done by clicking on green button.
 - You can remove task by clicking on red button.
 - You can mark all tasks as done by clicking on "Ukończ wszystkie" button
-- You can hide done tasks by clicking on "Ukryj ukończone button".
+- You can hide done tasks by clicking on "Ukryj ukończone" button.

 ### Sample